 How Contract Spaces benefits Kentuckians

 Contract Spaces keeps the goal of earning a degree in veterinary medicine or optometry attainable, even though the state does not offer these programs at public universities.
-The program also ensures that Kentucky has sufficient numbers of veterinarians and optometrists to serve the people of the state and the agricultural community’s needs.

 How Contract Spaces helps us toward 2025 goals